charsun0119/DATA555_final/README.md

 Click and drag to zoom into specific regions of the scatterplot.
 Double-click to reset the view.

 ### Legend Interaction (Scatterplot)
-Click on legend items (e.g., Male/Female) to show or hide specific groups for clearer comparison.
+Click on legend items (i.e. Male/Female) to show or hide specific groups for clearer comparison.

 ### Detailed Summary Information (Bar Chart)
 Hover over each bar to view mean alcohol use, confidence intervals, number of respondents, and the ANOVA p-value.